gabrielfrancois/audenciel/README.md

   the repository structure.
 - `tools/Dockerfile`: Dockerfile to build the docker image that will be used to run the ingestion and scoring programs.
+- `tools/run_docker.py`: convenience script to build and test the docker image locally without knowing docker commands.
+See [here](#setting-up-and-testing-the-docker-image) for more details.

 ## Instruction to create the codabench bundle